-Edward Choi is a Research Assistant at the Center for International Higher Education and a doctoral student at the Boston College Higher Education program.
-His research interests include organization and administration of higher education, family-owned institutions and, broadly, internationalization of higher education.
-Before moving to Boston, Edward received a master degree in International Educational Development from Teachers College, Columbia University.
+Tessa DeLaquil is a Research Assistant at the Center for International Higher Education and a doctoral student in the Boston College Higher Education program.
+Her research interests include international comparative higher education focusing on Asian contexts, the philosophy of education, and the global common good as a basis for ethical practice in international higher education.
+Tessa received a master's degree in Higher Education from Boston College.

 Dr. Betty Leask is Visiting Professor at the Centre for International Higher Education at Boston College CIHE in 2018-2019 and an Emeritus Professor in the Internationalisation of Higher Education at La Trobe University, Melbourne, Australia.
 Betty is internationally renowned as a researcher, educator and thought leader on internationalization of the curriculum at home and abroad, professional development, student services in higher education.
 Betty brings a broad range of experience in universities to her work, most recently as Deputy Vice-Chancellor Academic at La Trobe University and prior to that as Pro Vice-Chancellor Teaching and Learning responsible for leading academic development, student support services and curriculum innovation and change across the university.